telicent-oss/smart-caches-core/docs/data-security/design.md

-An application **MUST** call `prepareAuthorizer()` for each new user request it processes and **MUST** `close()` the returned instance when it is done processing that request to free any temporary resources associated with the authorizer.
+An application **MUST** call `prepareAuthorizer()` for each new user request it processes and **MUST** `close()` the returned instance when it is done processing that request to free any temporary resources associated with the DataAccessAuthorizer.

 #### Decision vs Enforcement

-As described above from an application perspective the `Authorizer` is the thing that makes decisions about what data a user can access within the Platform.
-However, this does not mean that in practical terms it is the `Authorizer` in the application that is actually making those decisions, it may be merely enforcing decisions already made elsewhere, or made on demand by some other service.
+As described above from an application perspective the `DataAccessAuthorizer` is the thing that makes decisions about what data a user can access within the Platform.
+However, this does not mean that in practical terms it is the `DataAccessAuthorizer` in the application that is actually making those decisions, it may be merely enforcing decisions already made elsewhere, or made on demand by some other service.

-Depending on the security model being implemented an `Authorizer` may act as purely a Policy Enforcement Point (PEP), or as both a Policy Decision Point (PDP) and a Policy Enforcement Point.
-If the labels and the user attributes contain all the data necessary to make a decision then the authorizer acts as both the PDP and PEP.
-However, for some plugins they may wish to have a central PDP in which case the `Authorizer` may act purely as a PEP, handing off the actual decision to the central PDP.
+Depending on the security model being implemented an `DataAccessAuthorizer` may act as purely a Policy Enforcement Point (PEP), or as both a Policy Decision Point (PDP) and a Policy Enforcement Point.
+If the labels and the user attributes contain all the data necessary to make a decision then the DataAccessAuthorizer acts as both the PDP and PEP.
+However, for some plugins they may wish to have a central PDP in which case the `DataAccessAuthorizer` may act purely as a PEP, handing off the actual decision to the central PDP.

 Bear in mind that given the fine-grained nature of security application in the platform plugin authors will need to determine their acceptable performance trade offs.
-An application may ask the `Authorizer` to make many access decisions in the course of processing a single request so an `Authorizer` that offloads every decision to a central PDP will have an adverse effect on performance.
+An application may ask the `DataAccessAuthorizer` to make many access decisions in the course of processing a single request so an `DataAccessAuthorizer` that offloads every decision to a central PDP will have an adverse effect on performance.
 Again, the notes on [Caching for Performance](#caching-for-performance) are likely relevant for plugin implementors here.

-In practise we expect most `Authorizer`'s to be both a PDP and PEP, potentially offloading some portions of the decisions to a central PDP, e.g. "Is the user accessing from a secure location during their normal working hours?", ideally doing this only once when an `Authorizer` is created during the lifecycle of a request.
+In practise we expect most `DataAccessAuthorizer`'s to be both a PDP and PEP, potentially offloading some portions of the decisions to a central PDP, e.g. "Is the user accessing from a secure location during their normal working hours?", ideally doing this only once when an `DataAccessAuthorizer` is created during the lifecycle of a request.

 ## Example Usage